 Virtually all of the world's sherry is produced here, and it is almost impossible to turn a corner without stumbling across the scent of fortified wine.

 But even if this dry and fruity wine doesn't make your mouth water, there is a wealth of other allures; gastronomic, historic or otherwise that will.

 You could be forgiven for thinking that El Puerto's cathedral was since long forsaken, given the sorry, crumbling state of much of its exterior, yet it still opens for service almost every day.
-An abundance of storks have even made the dilapidated section their home over the years, rendering it a bird watcher's nirvana.
-It is actually very rare to see so many together at once, so close up.
+An abundance of storks have made the dilapidated section their home over the years, rendering it a bird watcher's nirvana.
+It is actually very rare to see so many together at onceat such close quarters.

 El Puerto's Plaza de Toros is Spain's third largest bullring, with a 12,000 capacity.
 The structure, along with both bull statues either side of it, remains an iconic symbol of Castellano culture and tradition, despite the fierce and growing opposition to bullfighting in Spain.

 In Jerez, Flamenco is probably the biggest draw, since it is here that the centuries-old music and dance genre was allegedly conceived.
 Bario de Santiago, opposite the cathedral, is packed with Flamenco bars, such as Arco de Santiago (C/ Barreras 3) or La Taberna Flamenca (Angostillo de Santiago 3), though the best time to go is during February/March, when the city explodes with music and dance for The Flamenco Festival of Jerez.